 The easiest way to know how to talk to your target audience is to go where they are.
 Check out different accounts, pages and groups where you think your potential followers are.
 See how they’re communicating and replicate the language.

 You can learn more about your audience using a social media monitoring tool like Brand24.
-By monitoring keywords relevant to your business, for example, industry, product name, competition, you can learn who your customers are, what their expectations are, on which social media platform they hang out and more.
+By monitoring keywords relevant to your business (for example, keywords related to your industry, product name or competition…), you can learn who your customers are, what their expectations are, on which social media platforms they hang out and more.

-3. Talking about being where your audience is – you need to engage with them first.
+3. Speaking of being where your audience is — you need to engage with them first.

 And engaging with your audience shouldn’t only be happening on your profile.
 Reach out!
 Monitor what other say about you and your brand.
 Track not only your tags and hashtags but look for untagged posts.
 There are many tools that can help you trace your audience, Brand24 being one of them.
 And when you do find the places where your potential followers are – talk to them!
 Answer their questions, listen to their feedback and try to help.
 Be the one who starts the conversation and the one who’s not afraid to join it.